HCA-Java-2015/Assignments/Assignment-5.md

 * Sum up this list and print the result
 * Create a list and add all multiples of 5 to it
 * Sum up this list and print the result
+* Create a list and add all multiples of 15 to it
+* Sum up this list and print the result
-* Add the two sums together and print the final answer
+* Add the 3 and 5 sums together, subtract the 15 sum from this sum and print the final answer

 ### Grading
 This assignment will be graded based on completion of the following points: